Although it is a commercial plugin, you can download and test it in your local environment before purchasing.

 You can test the plugin locally.
 However, you need to purchase a license to use the plugin in production environments.

 Visit the product page on Lemon Squeezy and purchase a license.
-Then, open any Panel page that contains the SEO Audit section.
+Then, open any Panel page that contains the Copilot view button or section.
+You will see a license activation notice.
 Click the Activate link to open the activation form:

 Enter the email you used for the purchase and the order number and hit the submit button.
 Done!
 Thanks for supporting our work.
 Once you activate your license, the license activation buttons will disappear.